Chris Dieker: Professional career

-Pittsburgh Steelers

 After going undrafted in 2011, Dieker signed with the Pittsburgh Steelers on July 27.
 He was released by the Steelers on August 4, 2011.

-Iowa Barnstormers

-He played for the Iowa Barnstormers of the Arena Football League in 2012.
+He played for the Iowa Barnstormers of the Arena Football League (AFL) in 2012.

-Cleveland Gladiators

-Dieker signed with the Cleveland Gladiators for 2013.
+Dieker signed with the AFL's Cleveland Gladiators for 2013.
 Dieker was serving as the backup to starter Brian Zbydniewski, when Zbydniewski went down with injury, Dieker became the starter for the Gladiators.
 With the team's playoff hopes dwindling, Dieker delivered a big win for the Gladiators, scoring 8 touchdowns in a win over the Pittsburgh Power, helping keep the Gladiators' playoff hopes alive.
 He became the starting quarterback in 2016 after the departure of Shane Austin.
 Dieker was injured in the first game of the 2016 season.
 On June 10, 2016, Dieker was placed on reassignment.

-Philadelphia Soul

-On June 24, 2016, Dieker was assigned to the Philadelphia Soul.
+On June 24, 2016, Dieker was assigned to the Philadelphia Soul of the AFL.

-Beijing Lions

 Dieker was selected by the Beijing Lions in the 2016 CAFL draft and was the backup to Luke Collis during the 2016 season.
 On November 6, 2016, during the first China Bowl, Dieker played wide receiver due to an injury to James Romain.
 Dieker caught 9 passes for 107 yards and one touchdown as the Lions beat the Qingdao Clipper by a score of 35–34.
 He also scored a rushing touchdown during the game.

-Shenyang Black Rhinos

 Dieker was selected by the Shenyang Black Rhinos with the first overall pick in the 2017 CAFL draft.